Mark Cutifani

+Cutifani is a fellow of the Royal Academy of Engineering, the AusIMM and the Institute of Engineers.
+Cutifani is a recipient of the AusIMM Institute Medal, for services to the Australian and global mining industry.
+Mines and Money Lifetime Achievement Award winner and the Brigadier Stokes Memorial Award (South Africa) for services to South Africa and global mining industry.

+He was also awarded a CBE (UK) in the 2024 King’s Honors list.

 Early life and education

 Cutifani was born and grew up in Wollongong, Australia.
 After leaving high school in 1976, he joined Coal Cliff colliery and enrolled in the University of Wollongong to complete a degree in Mining Engineering.
 He graduated in 1982 at the top of his class.
 He was also the winner of numerous awards including the Atlas Copco Travelling Bursary for the top mining student in Australasia in 1982.

 Career

 Early career

 After working for Coal Cliff, he joined Kalgoorlie Gold Mines, and later the Western Mining Corporation, Normandy Mining and Sons of Gwalia.
 He became the managing director of Sons of Gwalia in March 2000.

-In October 2006, Cutifani was appointed chief operating officer for Inco Limited and then Vale's global Nickel business, based in Canada.
+In October 2006, Cutifani was appointed chief operating officer for Inco Limited after the takeover by Vale S.A.
+He led the subsidiary to become Vale's global Nickel business, based in Canada.

-AngloGold Ashanti
+AngloGold Ashanti (2007-2013)

 On 17 September 2007, he joined AngloGold Ashanti as a director of the company, and was appointed chief executive officer on 1 October that year.
 Cutifani was credited with dismantling AngloGold Ashanti's significant and toxic hedge book, allowing the company to benefit fully from the much higher gold spot price.

 Shortly after joining AngloGold Ashanti, Cutifani introduced a campaign called "Safety is our first value".
 During his tenure, the fatality rate was reduced by 50%.